finjosh/cpp-Utilities/README.md

 This library is also used in my [Networking library](https://github.com/finjosh/cpp-Networking-Library) and [Game Framework](https://github.com/finjosh/cpp-Game-Framework)

+### Libs:
+    - Static libs on Windows
+    - Shared libs on Linux

 ### Tested with:
     - Compiler: g++
     - Version: g++.exe (Rev2, Built by MSYS2 project) 14.2.0